SSArmitage/math-to-math/README.md

 #  :pencil2::notebook: Math-to-Math  :notebook::pencil2:
 Have you ever written an equation down on paper and then needed to do something with that equation?
 For example, compare its accuracy, get information about the equation, compute a solution, or send it to someone else?
-Currently, with Math-to-Math you can say an equation aloud and it will provide you with the text-based output.
+Using Microsoft's Cognitive Services speech recognition, Math-to-Math allows you to say an equation aloud and it will provide you with the equivalent text-based output.
 Stretch goals: taking the text output and converting it appropriately (i.e. convert to computable symbols to find a solution).

 ## Built With
 * [React](https://github.com/facebook/create-react-app)